U.S. Route 36 in Indiana: Indianapolis to Lawrence

 Along the southern loop portion of I-465, the road contains numerous signed (Interstate highways) and unsigned (US and state highways) concurrencies.
 Shortly after US 36 gets onto I-465, US 40 joins the concurrency southward.
 The next two exits (Sam Jones Expressway and I-70) serve the Indianapolis International Airport.
 The interchange with I-70 is a combination interchange.
 After leaving the vicinity of the airport, the beltway begins to curve eastward.
 At the next exit after I-70, SR 67 joins the concurrency.
-South of the Harding Street Generating Station and a quarry, the beltway meets a future interchange with I-69/SR 37 as well as the present SR 37 interchange after it.
-At the moment, SR 37 (along with future I-69) runs along the route.
-At the next interchange, US 31 enters the beltway eastward.
+South of the Harding Street Generating Station and a quarry, the beltway meets an interchange with I-69, which joins the beltway heading eastbound.
+At the next interchange, US 31 enters the beltway eastward as well.
 The beltway then meets I-65 at another combination interchange.
 After curving north, the I-74 splits off eastward, while US 421 joins northward.
 US 52 then enters the beltway northward; at this point until the next exit, this section has the highest amount of routes (8 routes).
 At the next exit, US 40 branches off eastward.
 The beltway then meets I-70 at yet another combination interchange.
 US 36, along with SR 67, eventually diverges northeastward at the city limit of Lawrence.